The Inverness Trials Club, founded August 2020 is affiliated to AMCA Events Ltd.

-The full breakdown of the insurance policies can be found in the AMCA Standing Regulation and Sporting Code as available to download from the rulebook area of the website.
+The full breakdown of the insurance policies can be found in the AMCA Standing Regulation and Sporting Code as available to download from the rulebook area of the AMCA website.

-Should you have any questions of queries on the AMCA insurance, please email the office on firstname.lastname@example.org.
+Should you have any questions of queries on the AMCA insurance, please email the AMCA office on email@example.com.

 The Amateur Motor Cycle Association (AMCA) is one of the oldest off-road motorcycle governing bodies in the world.
 Established in 1932 in the West Midlands it has played a key role in the growth and promotion of the sport in this country.
 Today it has over 200 affiliated clubs that cover most of the United Kingdom with approximately half of these motocross specific and the remainder split across several other off-road sporting ‘codes’ including trials (modern & classic), scrambles, supermoto, enduro, moto-duro and beach racing.